wiaio/nb-iot-utilities/README.md

  * Keep note of the COM port (e.g. COM4)

 ### Uploading setup code to your Arduino
-In order to communicate with your NB-IoT shield with your Arudino, you'll need to upload communicate that gives power to the Shield and provides funnel for the instructions.
+In order to communicate with your NB-IoT shield with your Arduino, you'll need to flash the Arduino with code that gives power to the Shield and provides a tunnel for the instructions.

 * Install the Arduino IDE (Integrated development environment).
 This is where You can download it for Mac OS X, Windows and Linux <a href="https://www.arduino.cc/en/main/software" target="_blank">here</a>.